Fedosin/libkpa/README.md

 ### Sliding Window Algorithm
 The core algorithm uses configurable time windows to aggregate metrics and make scaling decisions based on stable, averaged values rather than instantaneous spikes.

-### Panic Mode
+### Burst Mode
-When load exceeds a configurable threshold, the autoscaler enters "panic mode" where it scales more aggressively and prevents scale-downs until the load stabilizes.
+When load exceeds a configurable threshold, the autoscaler enters "burst mode" where it scales more aggressively and prevents scale-downs until the load stabilizes.

 ### Scale Bounds and Rates
 Configure minimum/maximum pod counts and control how fast the autoscaler can scale up or down to prevent resource thrashing.